wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

 Issuing a subsequent `pwd` command to confirm our present working directory yields `/users/grad/david/code` - our home directory, with `code` appended to the end.
 You can also see from the prompt in the example above that the present working directory changes from `~` to `code`.

-E> ### Change Back
+X> ### Change Back
-E> Now issue the command to change back to your home directory.
+X> Now issue the command to change back to your home directory.
 What command do you enter?

 From your home directory, let's now try out another command to see what files and directories exist.
 This new command is called `ls`, shorthand for *list*.
 Issuing `ls` in your home directory will yield something similar to the following.